-The American Cancer Society strongly recommends that any person considering genetic testing talk with a genetic counselor, nurse, or doctor qualified to interpret and explain the test results before they proceed with testing.
-It is important for people to understand and carefully weigh the benefits and risks of genetic testing before these tests are done.
-For more information, read our document, Genetic Testing: What You Need to Know online, or call us to have it sent to you.
+The American Cancer Society strongly recommends that anyone thinking about genetic testing talk with a genetic counselor, nurse, or doctor qualified to interpret and explain the test results before they proceed with testing.
+It’s important to understand what the tests can − and can’t − tell you, and what any results might mean, before deciding to be tested.

-For people in families at high risk of pancreatic cancer, there are newer tests for detecting early pancreatic cancer that may help.
-One of these is called endoscopic ultrasound (see the section, “How is pancreatic cancer diagnosed?”).
-This test is not used to screen the general public but might be used for someone with a strong family history of pancreatic cancer.
-Using endoscopic ultrasound, doctors have been able to find early, treatable pancreatic cancers in some members of high-risk families with this test.
+For people in families at high risk of pancreatic cancer, newer tests for detecting early pancreatic cancer may help.
+One of these is called endoscopic ultrasound (see Tests for pancreatic cancer).
+This test is not used to screen the general public, but it might be used for someone with a strong family history of pancreatic cancer or with a known genetic syndrome that increases their risk.
+Doctors have been able to find early, treatable pancreatic cancers in some members of high-risk families with this test.

-Last Medical Review: 01/28/2013
+Last Medical Review: 03/14/2016

-Last Revised: 01/28/2013
+Last Revised: 04/05/2016